edesdan/landmarker/README.md

 Landmarker
 =========

 Landmarker turns your orientation into an interface, revealing key destinations around you.
-Click each result to get directions.
+Click each result to get a brief description and directions.
+Turns around your phone to check what's nearby you.

-Written by [Anthony Tripaldi](https://github.com/trippedout) for Google Creative Lab.
+Originally Written by [Anthony Tripaldi](https://github.com/trippedout) for Google Creative Lab.

-Download it in the [Play Store](https://play.google.com/store/apps/details?id=com.androidexperiments.landmarker)
+Download it in the [Play Store](https://play.google.com/store/apps/details?id=com.edesdan.landmarker)

 More Info
 ---------

-Check out more [Android Experiments](http://www.androidexperiments.com) and submit your own experiment!

-Report any issues [here](https://github.com/googlecreativelab/landmarker/issues) - we love pull requests!
+Report any issues [here](https://github.com/edesdan/landmarker/issues) - we love pull requests!

 License
 -------

 ```
-Copyright 2015 Google Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at